 Thank you, Jimmy, for your insights.
 We look forward to seeing the production.
 To read more, or purchase tickets, go to the show page.

 David P. Whitehead

-It is never too early to plan for a party.
-Just a reminder that the holiday event will happen (again) after the holidays.
+You should have received your invitation!
+If you have not and you think you are a current member or donor, please email us at email@example.com.
 The timing of this event to after the New Year made it possible for more people to come.
 And the more, the better!
 Join us for this wonderfully festive annual event.
 Food, friends and fun!
-Put it on your calendars, so you can plan to join us!
+(Reminder: you must be a member or donor to attend this event.)

 (Have an update you would like to share with your fellow members?
 Please send an email to firstname.lastname@example.org with the subject line “Member Update” and we will include it!)

 (In a show with another company?
 Join our Facebook Group page.
 Share the news!)